romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

 ### Spending some in-person time periodically is a good idea

-In my last two companies I’ve been working fully remotely, and in both cases we have had at least 2 opportunities per year to meet face-to-face.
+In my last two companies I’ve been working fully remotely, and in both cases we have usually had at least 2 opportunities per year to meet face-to-face.
 And in my experience, those events tend to be very energizing, and make me feel much more connected to both my peers and the business.
 I always come back home highly motivated.

 So, meeting for a week or two, every six months or so, even though it is not really essential, I would say is highly recommended.
 Or at least once a year, to keep the human connection with colleagues, be it spending some time working next to each other or having a company-wide event with talks from different areas.
 The latter has the additional benefit of breaking silos, letting us learn more about other teams and meet people we don’t often work with.
 But at least having some org-wide in-person social time is great to devirtualize (and humanize) the names we often see in Slack.